 Tom Amos (Associate Producer) is excited to return to North Shore Music Theatre in his role as Associate Producer.
 Joining in 2005, Tom began in the Electrics Department and quickly moved into Company Management.
 Prior to working at NSMT, Tom received his Bachelor's Degree from Westfield State University and his Masters in Arts Administration from Boston University.
 Tom's passion for theatre and social justice issues motivated him to establish a LGBT Scholarship fund at Westfield State University where he created a Social Justice Theatre program to raise funds needed to maintain the scholarship.
 A big thank you to Bill, Kevin, Karen for their support and guidance.

-As of May 1, 2022: In alignment with recent CDC recommendations, North Shore Music Theatre has lifted the indoor mask mandate for all of the upcoming scheduled musicals, concerts, and kids shows - however masks are still strongly encouraged for the safety of our casts, staff, and audiences.
-North Shore Music Theatre reserves the right to change this policy at anytime should COVID protocols need to be put back into pace or by artists request.
+MASK POLICY: North Shore Music Theatre has lifted the indoor mask mandate for all of the upcoming scheduled shows - however masks are still strongly encouraged for the safety of our casts, staff, and audiences.
+North Shore Music Theatre reserves the right to change this policy at anytime should COVID protocols need to be put back into place or by artists request.
 Any changes in entry requirements will be provided on individual event pages as well as outlined in pre-show communications.